au-ts/libmicrokitco/README.md

 ---

-For your own compiler triple, define `TOOLCHAIN` in your Makefile.
+For your gcc, define `TOOLCHAIN` in your Makefile.
 You also need them on your `$PATH`:
 - `$(TOOLCHAIN)-gcc`,
 - `$(TOOLCHAIN)-ld`,
 - `$(TOOLCHAIN)-objcopy` (for x86_64 targets only),